In the macro-fruit era,

-1) There was sexual dimorphism, with disposable males specialized for dangerous food gathering, and females specialized for breeding.
+1) There was much more sexual dimorphism than with reptiles.
+With disposable males specialized in dangerous food gathering, and females specialized for breeding.

 2) The ability to find food assured not only the male’s ability to live on, but this purchased his ability to produce lots of offspring in direct proportion to the food he gathered.

-3) There was a constant tournament where most of the females went to the best males.
+3) There was a constant tournament where most of the females went to the males best at gathering food.

 Platypus eggs are leathery, like those of reptiles.
 These develop in utero for about 28 days with about 10 days of incubation where the female platypus curls around them.
 The newly hatched platypus is blind, hairless and vulnerable.
 They are fed by the mother’s milk.
 Although it has milk producing glands, the platypus lacks teats.
 Instead, milk is released through pores in the skin.
 There are grooves on her abdomen that form pools of milk, allowing the young to lap up the milk.
 After they hatch, the offspring are fed this way for three to four months.

 Each of the big dinosaurs has its own strategy to prevent this.
 The necks of the sauropods were out of reach.
 Triceratops had horns and armor.
 Stegosaurus had a tail that looked like the creature’s head.

 Ceratopsia would bite or stick back at predators

 Triceratops, with their head horns would stay and fight.
 They would often become lunch when they charged the predator’s belly, but they would also often eventually bring about the death of the predator.